nci/scores/docs/docstring_template.md

         - Optionally, if there is a website(s) that has particularly good information about the metric, please feel free to list it as well.

     See also:
+    	- This section is optional.
-    	If there are closely related functions, add e.g. :py:func:`scores.continuous.rmse` with a note
+        - If there are other functions which are directly relevant, you can add e.g. :py:func:`scores.continuous.rmse` with a description.

     Examples: